JosJuice/PunParse/README.md

 PostgreSQL and SQLite is under development.
-However, PostgreSQL has not been tested, and there is currently a problem; normally, nothing happens when PunParse tries to create a record with a primary key that already ixists, but with PostgreSQL, an error will occur.
+However, PostgreSQL has not been tested, and there is currently a problem; normally, nothing happens when PunParse tries to create a record with a primary key that already exists, but with PostgreSQL, an error will occur.
 One case where this happens is when one record (for instance, a post) is present in two HTML files.